 If you notice your gums are particularly red, tender and bleeding quite a bit, Corsodyl is a very effective mouthwash that tackles the problem and has proven results.
 Use for no longer than a week and as part of a good brushing routine and you will likely see significant improvement.

-In more advanced cases or if your pain and bleeding continues, it is advisable to see a dentist so that they can asses you personally and give the best and most accurate advice given your personal condition.
+In more advanced cases or if your pain and bleeding continues, it is advisable to see a dentist so that they can assess you personally and give the best and most accurate advice given your personal condition.

 Periodontitis (Advanced Gum Disease)

-Periodontitis usually begins with gingivitis and can lead to the loss of a tooth.
+Periodontitis usually begins with gingivitis and can ultimately lead to the loss of a tooth.
 Symptoms include bad breath, swollen gums, receding gums and sensitive teeth.
 Your dentist will measure any pockets with a probe before advising on treatment.